-The amounts reported represent the total remuneration paid by entities in the ABX Group of companies in relation to managing the affairs of all the entities within the ABX Group.
+The amounts reported represent the total remuneration paid by entities in the ABX Group Limited of companies in relation to managing the affairs of all the entities within the ABX Group Limited.

-There are no performance conditions related to any of the above payments.
+There is no performance conditions related to any of the above payments.

-There are no other elements of Directors and Executives remuneration.
+There is no other element of Directors and Executives remuneration.